Doctelligence/doctelligence.github.io/roadmap.md

 ## 📄 Whitepaper and Technical Specification
 - Collaborate with specialists for comprehensive input on design and technical specifications.

-## 🧪 Prototype Development
+## 🧪 Prototype Demo
-- Develop and deploy smart contracts for the DIN protocol as a proof of concept, enabling decentralized AI training and reward issuance, to validate feasibility and establish a foundation for future scalability.
+- Develop and deploy smart contracts for the DIN protocol as a proof of concept, demonstrating the feasibility of decentralized AI training and reward issuance.
-- Initiate initial test releases to gather early feedback and validate core concepts.
+ This prototype aims to validate the core functionality of the system, showcasing its potential and laying the groundwork for future scalability and full implementation.

 ## 💰 Seed Funding
 - Raise seed funding to establish the project and support early-stage development.

-## 💡 Partnership Strategy
-- Initiate strategic partnerships with blockchain and AI/ML research labs.

 ---

 # Phase 2: MVP Development

 ## 🔗 MVP Development
-- Optimize blockchain architecture and smart contracts for reward issuance, model training, and integration with edge nodes for on-device federated learning.
+Optimize blockchain architecture and smart contracts for efficient reward issuance, model training, and integration with edge nodes for on-device federated learning.
-- Enhance federated learning protocols by integrating privacy-preserving techniques like Zero-Knowledge Proofs (ZKPs) and Multi-Party Computation (MPC) to ensure secure model training and aggregation.
+Integrate privacy-preserving techniques like Zero-Knowledge Proofs (ZKPs) and Homomorphic Encryption (HE) to ensure secure, privacy-focused model training and aggregation across decentralized participants.

+## 🛠️ Technical Development & Testing
+- Conduct rigorous testing of the MVP, including scalability and performance evaluations.

 ## 📅 Event Participation
 - **Present at DeAI 2024: The Future of Decentralized AI** on March 28, 2025, 9AM – 5PM in Midtown, NYC.
   - [Visit DeAI 2024 Website](https://deai.nyc/)

-## 🛠️ Technical Development & Testing
-- Conduct rigorous testing of the MVP, including scalability and performance evaluations.

 ## 🌍 Open Source Community Building
 - Share project code and updates with clear contribution guidelines, inviting developers to submit issues, feature requests, and pull requests.
 - Launch the website and engage with AI and blockchain communities to gather feedback and guide project development.

-## 📢 Marketing
-- Initiate marketing efforts to raise awareness and generate interest in the project.
-- Host webinars, AMAs, or open-source hackathons to involve the broader community.

 ## 🧑‍💻 Developer Engagement & Onboarding
 - Provide easy-to-follow documentation, SDKs, and API interfaces for developers.